jariperttunen/lukeghg/InstallAndUpdateLukeGHG.md

 Then, if needed, download PartyProfile xml from CRFReporter and copy it to *PartyProfile* directory.
 Rename as denoted by the `-p` option in `run-ghg-master.sh`.

- To produce xml file filled with inventory results to be imported to CRFReporter (the option `-x` for `run-ghg-master.sh`) type the two commands:
+ To produce xml file filled with inventory results (the option `-x` for `run-ghg-master.sh`) type the two commands:

 	(lukeghg) prompt% convertutf8 -f crf/'*.csv'